-First, is the decline in the dividend by \$200,000 annually beginning in 2021.
-The City currently receives an annual dividend of \$2.6 million and this will reduce to \$2.4 million next year.
-It is likely that this reduction will continue.
+First, is the decline in the dividend by \$200,000 annually which began in 2021.
+The city previously received an annual dividend of \$2.6 million and this has been reduced to \$2.4 million.
+It should be noted that from time to time BEC has declared special dividends to the City when circumstances allow.

 Secondly, is the interest that the city receives on its promissory note.
 Since 2014 the city has received an annual rate of 4.88% equating to an annual cash flow of \$2.3 million.
-As mentioned above Hydro anticipates a reduction in the rate to approximately 4.13%.
-This equates to an annual reduction of \$360,000.
-Upon the completion of the cost of service review should the rate be lower this could have an even greater impact on the cash flows to the Hydro reserve fund.
-Based on the recent 2019 rate approvals of 3.21% this would impact the city by \$800,000 annually from our 2020 amount.
+As mentioned above the rate on the promissory note has reduced to 2.85%.
+This equates to an annual reduction of \$970,000 going forward.
+This rate is set by the OEB.